metauni/metauni.github.io/mag/index.md

 * §3.1: The Elimination and Extension Theorems.
 * §3.1, 3.2: The Elimination and Extension Theorems, The Geometry of Elimination.

+Two assignments will be given during the class, taken from previously assigned exercises.
+Students will be encouraged to work in groups on these assignments, including during exercise sessions.

 <p align="center">
 <img width="500" alt="omg" src="https://user-images.githubusercontent.com/320329/165735979-036bb587-8586-4ed8-9972-18efdd049380.png">
 </p>